 The Company is also currently under income tax audits in various state and foreign jurisdictions.
 The Company is undergoing negotiations, and in some cases contested proceedings, relating to tax matters with the taxing authorities in these jurisdictions.
 The Company believes that it has provided adequate reserves related to all matters contained in tax periods open to examination.
 Although the Company believes it has made adequate provisions for the uncertainties surrounding these audits, should the Company experience unfavorable outcomes, such outcomes could have a material impact on its results of operations, financial position, and cash flows.
-With respect to major U.S. state and foreign taxing jurisdictions, the Company is generally not subject to tax examinations for years prior to the fiscal year ended February 2, 2007.
+With respect to major U.S. state and foreign taxing jurisdictions, the Company is generally not subject to tax examinations for years prior to the fiscal year ended January 29, 2010.

 Judgment is required in evaluating the Company's uncertain tax positions and determining the Company's provision for income taxes.
-The unrecognized tax benefits were \$3.5 billion and \$3.4 billion as of August 2, 2019 and February 1, 2019, respectively, and are included in accrued and other and other non-current liabilities in the Condensed Consolidated Statements of Financial Position.
-Although timing of resolution or closure of audits is not certain, the Company believes it is reasonably possible that certain tax matters in various jurisdictions, including those matters discussed above, could be concluded within the next twelve months.
-The resolution of these audits could reduce the Company's unrecognized tax benefits by an estimated amount of between \$500 million to \$800 million.
-Such a reduction will have a material effect on the Company's effective tax rate.
+The unrecognized tax benefits were \$2.7 billion as of November 1, 2019 and February 1, 2019, respectively, and are included in accrued and other and other non-current liabilities in the Condensed Consolidated Statements of Financial Position.
+The Company does not anticipate a significant change to the total amount of unrecognized tax benefits within the next twelve months.